-The field data collector should have at his disposal a complete set of design drawings for the cathodic protection system.
+Field data collectors should have at their disposal a complete set of design drawings for the cathodic protection system.

 The Cathodic Protection Record consists of three sections.
 At the top left of the form is various structure identification information.
 At the top right of the form are: Section A, the Routine Cathodic System Evaluation, and Section B, the Four Hour Depolarization Evaluation.
 It is desirable that the routine evaluation be performed monthly for the first year of operation and then every two months thereafter.
 The four hour depolarization evaluation shall be performed annually in the spring.
 Upon completion a copy of only the Spring evaluation forms (with sections A and B filled out) shall be forwarded to the Maintenance Division by June 1, each year.
 The following describes the procedures for completing the form.